 IntroductionMany of the prophecies foretold in orthodox religions have come to pass, as have the predictions made by Nostradamus and those passed down in cultures around the world, from Peru to Korea.
 In Chinese history, from the Han to the Ming dynasties, there have been surprisingly accurate prophetic texts.

-These prophecies tell us the important truth that history is no coincidental process, but a drama in which the sequence of major events has already been pre-established.
-In the end times, which could also herald the beginning of a new historical cycle, all of the world’s religions are awaiting one thing: the arrival of the Creator in the human realm.
+These prophecies show us the important truth that history is not a coincidental process, but rather a drama in which the sequence of major events has been pre-established.
+In the end times, which also could herald the beginning of a new historical cycle, all of the world’s religions are awaiting one thing: the arrival of the Creator in the human realm.

 All dramas have a climax.
-Though the devil has made its arrangements to destroy humankind, the almighty Creator has His means of awakening the world’s people, helping them to escape the devil’s bondage, and offering them salvation.
-Unfolding today, in the final epoch before the Creator’s appearance, is the ultimate battle between good and evil.
+Though the devil has made arrangements to destroy humankind, the Creator has means of awakening the world’s people, helping them to escape the devil’s bondage, and offering them salvation.
+The ultimate battle between good and evil is unfolding today.

 Orthodox religions the world over have foretold that in the era of the Creator’s return, the world would be awash with demons, abominations, and ominous events as humanity lost its moral restraints.
 This is the world today.